-The current application window for beginning referees is May 1 - June 30, 2018.
+The current application window for beginning referees is May 1 - June 30, 2019.
 We accept applications from experienced referees (Grade 8 License or higher) at any time.
 If you are interested in becoming an SNSA referee, please complete the application below and follow the instructions for submission; licensed referees should include a copy of their current USSF license with their application.
-Beginning referee applicants for 2018 must be at least 14 years of age by September 30, 2018.
-SNSA will host a Grade 8 referee classe in August 2018; check the upcoming events calender on this page for the class schedule.
+Beginning referee applicants for 2019 must be at least 14 years of age by September 30, 2019.
+SNSA will host a Grade 8 referee class in August 2019; check the upcoming events calender on this page for the class schedule.

 The 2018-2019 Laws of the Game are established by the International Football Association Board (IFAB), and govern play in all Southern Nevada Soccer Association games.
 All SNSA referees are expected to have a thorough knowledge of the Laws of the Game.
 SNSA uses small-sided play formats in our U5-U6 (3v3), U7-U8 (4v4), U9-U10 (5v5) and U11-U12 (8v8) age divisions, so we have established modified rules that are applicable to each play format.
 SNSA referees should also review the rule books for each play format to become familiar with the special rules associated with small-sided play.